Skip to content

 Alert Templates

-Frigate-Notify allows for notification messages to be customized using Golang text templates.
-Custom templates can be defined by configuring the template section of any notification provider.
+Custom message templates can be defined by configuring the template section of any notification provider.

 By default, Frigate-Notify includes a few templates that it uses for building notification messages: HTML, Plaintext, Markdown, and JSON.
 All of these are the same message contents, but formatted differently for different notification providers.
 As you define your own custom templates, it may be helpful to reference these.